raspberrypi/documentation/configuration/security.md

 sudo ufw disable
 ```

 What you'll want to do is deny all incoming requests by default, and allow all outgoing requests by default.
-This will allow you to allow only specific IP addresses to connect in on a specific port, and allow any IP address to connect out on any port.
+This will allow you to allow only specific IP addresses to connect in on a specific port, and allow any and all IP addresses to connect out on any and all ports.

 To deny all incoming requests by default, use: